-Guy Miller Tree Plant is a program designed to encourage Scouts in Northwest Oregon and Southwest Washington to become more involved with tree planting as part of their community service projects.
+Guy Miller Tree Plant is a program designed to encourage Scouts in Northwest Oregon and Southwest Washington to become more involved with tree planting and other conservation efforts as part of their community service projects.
 This program offers a hands-on learning experience to Scouts of all ages, and teaches the value of maintaining our environment and green spaces.
 Over the past three decades, 63,500 Scouts have participated in over 1,500 tree plants.
 During this same time, well over two-million seedlings have been planted.

 Who Can Participate?